Henro1708/ML_stock_predictor/README.md

 # ML_stock_predictor

-This program intents to check if a stock price should increase or decrease on the following day.
+This program checks if a stock price should increase or decrease on the following day based on market trends identified by a LSTM ML algorithm.